Armchair-Heavy-Industries/Xol-Toolhead/printing.md

  #### EBB 36 Mount
- Print the EBB 36 mount for Xol-Carriage to suit your CAN or break-out board / extruder combination.
+ Print the EBB 36 mount for Xol-Carriage to suit your CAN or break-out board / extruder combination.<br/>
  `If you aren't using Xol-Carriage (TAP users) there are numerous EBB mounts availble like these from KayosMaker:`[CANboard_Mounts](https://github.com/KayosMaker/CANboard_Mounts)
 | Extruder | Without strain relief | With strain relief|
 |-----|------|------|